 Start by simply visualizing yourself.
 Use any imagery that you feel has a strong connection to your identity.

-Perhaps you see yourself within the peaceful space you created (in the previous step).
-Or, perhaps you envision yourself as a bright light.
-Or, maybe you just imagine yourself as a floating point of awareness (that’s pretty rad, too).
+Perhaps you see yourself in the peaceful space you created in the previous step.
+Or, you envision yourself as a bright light.
+Or maybe you just imagine yourself as a floating point of awareness.

-Recalling your intention, begin to imagine the defining elements of your best-self: positive, confident, loving…
+Recalling your intention, begin to imagine the defining elements of your best self: positive, confident, loving—you name it.

 Your mind thinks in pictures, so create positive images with emotional value.
 Really feel your best self.

 How are you thinking and behaving?
 What are you accomplishing?
 What are you attracting?
 How does it feel to be this new you?